 - Basis of Settlement – is depreciation applicable to a claim, thus reducing the amount you are eligible to recover?
 This as compared to new for old replacement.

 - Resultant Damage – will your policy cover you for a loss that results from the failure of a worn or corroded part failing?
 Even if there was a reasonable inspection?

-- Personal Effects – does your policy cover personal belongings or will you have to claim through your home insurance, leaving you to deal with a second insurer in addition to losing your claims free status on your home policy?
-Many policies provide Personal Effects coverage on an Actual Cash Value basis rather than new replacement.
+- Personal Effects – does your policy cover personal belongings or will you have to claim through your home insurance, leaving you to deal with a second insurer in addition to losing your claims-free status on your home policy?
+Many policies provide Personal Effects coverage on an Actual Cash Value basis rather than a new replacement.

 - Warranties – has the underwriter added any warranties to the policy that restrict coverage?

 - Liability Insurance – are legal fees included within your policy’s limits or above those limits?

 - Contractual Liability – does the liability insurance include those liabilities arising from standard contracts such as moorage agreements?

 - Additional Coverages – what “extras” are missing?
 Will you be out of pocket for commercial towing or diving, living expenses and/or relocation costs?